Jessica (The Merchant of Venice): Character sources

 Writing two decades later, James L. Wilson finds a better parallel in The Sultan of Babylon, an English story rooted in The Matter of France and the chanson de geste The Song of Roland.
 Here Laban—the Sultan of Babylon, a Saracen ruler—captures the Christian knights Oliver and Roland and intends to execute them.
 His daughter, Floripas, proceeds to murder her governess for refusing to help feed the prisoners; bashes the jailer's head in with his keychain when he refuses to let her see the prisoners; manipulates her father into giving her responsibility for them; brings them to her tower, and treats them as royalty; does the same for the remaining ten of the Twelve Peers when they are captured too; helps the Peers murder Sir Lucafere, King of Baldas when he surprises them; urges the Peers to attack her father and his knights at supper to cover up the murder; when her father escapes and attacks the Peers in her tower, she assists in the defence; then she converts to Christianity and is betrothed to Guy of Burgundy; and finally, she and her brother, Fierabras decide that there is no point trying to convert their father to Christianity so he should be executed instead.
 All this is justified to the audience simply because Floripas converts to Christianity and Laban is a Saracene:

 The reason for the cruelty of the Sultan's two children is quite obvious.
 In the romances there are two sides: the 'good' or Christian side, and the 'bad' or Saracen side.
 Once Floripas and Ferumbras had joined the 'good' side, they had to become implacable enemies of the Sultan.
 There was no question of filial duty or filial love; one was either a Saracen or a Christian, and that was all there was to it.
 There is not any other moral standard for the characters.

 Wilson concludes that since The Merchant of Venice was a comedy, and since its audience would be used to the conventions of medieval tales, an Elizabethan audience would not be overly concerned with Jessica's filial piety.
 "Like Floripas and Ferumbras and dozens of other medieval heathens she turned Christian, and that was obviously, and conventionally, the best possible thing she could do."

+Name

+The name "Jessica" was unknown until Shakespeare invented it; it is believed to derive from the Biblical Iscah (Yīskā, Iesca, Iescha), a niece of Abraham.
+In the First Folio the name was spelled Iessica, as "J" and "I" were not distinguished at the time.